-- 2.39 Late changes to funding associated with the tightening of lockdown at the start of 2021 make it likely that further underspends will emerge for 2020-21, so more funds will be paid into the Scotland Reserve.
-Any level of underspend, up to the £700 million total limit, can be carried in 2021-22, and the drawdown limit has been removed for the next three years. - 2.40 As the aggregate limit remains in place, the balance of the Scotland Reserve must be brought sufficiently low by the end of each financial year, to ensure space for future underspends, without breaching the £700 million limit.
-As both the 2020-21 and 2021-22 budgets are facing significant uncertainty, underspends may be more volatile than in previous years, which increases the risk that they exceed the £700 million total limit and risk the Scottish Government losing funding which cannot be carried over.
+2.39 Late changes to funding associated with the tightening of lockdown at the start of 2021 make it likely that further underspends will emerge for 2020-21, so more funds will be paid into the Scotland Reserve.
+Any level of underspend, up to the £700 million total limit, can be carried in 2021-22, and the drawdown limit has been removed for the next three years.

-27 The agreement between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework (link)
+&lt;sup>27 The agreement between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework (link)

-28 The Scotland Reserve cannot have a negative balance.
+&lt;sup>28 The Scotland Reserve cannot have a negative balance.